 - Window spacers in most windows are made of metal: The spacers that hold the panes of glass in place are mostly constructed of aluminum since it is strong and lightweight.
 However, it speeds up the transference of cold even when the vinyl sashes are filled with foam.

 What Window Manufacturers Have Done Overcome Deficiencies

-Companies who manufacture west windows Burlington have made great progress in the overall design to construct them in a more energy efficient design.
+Companies that manufacture west windows in Burlington have made great progress in the overall design to construct them in a more energy-efficient design.

 - Low Emissivity Coatings: In order to retain heat in a home, it can be reflected away from the glass.
 This can be done by the application of a transparent, metallic, protective coating on the glass.

 - Gas-Filled Space: Filling the air space in between the panes of glass with heavy gases such as krypton, xenon, and argon can stop or at least slow down the convection currents to prevent heat loss.

 - Foam-Plastic Spacers: Condensation and mold are caused by the conduction of cold through the wood frame, also causing the seal to fail.
 To prevent the thermal transfer, a foam plastic spacer is inserted which also moves along with the pains as they expand and contract due to pressure from heavy winds.